srinivasaraojyothi/pythonseleniumframework/readme.md

 This framework supports both BDD and TDD style testing

 Framework runs on pyallied wrapper which is a python based library developed with pytest. it supports web, mobile (web and native) and api automation.
+pyallied wrapper is published to pypi and it is mentioned as dependency in requirements.txt file in this framework.
 ### Get Start:

 clone the code from git using below command